lovehumanity/lovehumanity.github.io/_posts/2022/2022-04-30-Buddhism-Resources.md

   - Buddhism
 ---

-In this very short article, I will lay out some of the resources which I have used in the past which has helped me considerably with understanding Buddhism a lot more and I also realize I am very new to Buddhism, only recently having learned of its teachings and its wisdoms have already been spoken about by many millions and they have done a very good job at explaining the core concepts better than I ever could.
+In this very short article, I will lay out some of the resources which I have used in the past which has helped me considerably with understanding Buddhism a lot more and I also realize am new to Buddhism.

-“Buddhism plain and simple” by Steve Hagen is the number 1 book I recommend to all aspiring to become Buddhist and seeking to free themselves from suffering or dukka as its called in Buddhism.
+“Buddhism plain and simple” by Steve Hagen is a book I recommend to those aspiring to become Buddhist and seeking to free themselves from suffering or dukka as its called in Buddhism.
 It explains the basics and the four noble truths in good details and easy enough for beginners and so recommend this book to all looking to understand Buddhism.

 <https://www.accesstoinsight.org/ptf/index.html> This website has helped me tremendously with understanding the eightfold path a lot more, namely right speech which is something which I really suffered with for some time and so recommend this website and its articles to all who are following the path towards inner enlightenment.